rikard-helgegren/Face_Detaction_AI/README.md

    * For horizontal rectangles.
    * For vertical rectangles.
 * Implement core Adaboost algorithm.
-* Finish Adaboost algorithm by iterating multiple times to create many weak hal2019.training.classifiers.
+* Finish Adaboost algorithm by iterating multiple times to create many weak classifiers.
 Currently we only create a single weak classifier.
-* Implement final cascade classifier using all the simple hal2019.training.classifiers.
+* Implement final cascade classifier using all the simple classifiers.
 (But not finalized.)
-* Implement a way to save and load trained hal2019.training.classifiers so that we can use them without first training them every time.
+* Implement a way to save and load trained classifiers so that we can use them without first training them every time.
 * Implement function for calculating the 4 features.
    * For three rectangles (the nose feature).
 Dummy function in `hal2019.training.Feature.calcThreeRectFeature()`.
    * For four rectangles (the checkerboard feature).
 Dummy function in `hal2019.training.Feature.calcFourRectFeature()`.